-The Company sells its products primarily through high-volume retailers and distributors, Internet service providers, value-added resellers, Personal Computer ("PC") system integrators, and original equipment manufacturers ("OEMs").
+The Company sells its products primarily through high-volume retailers and distributors, Internet service providers, valueadded resellers, Personal Computer ("PC") system integrators, and original equipment manufacturers ("OEMs").
 The Company supports its major accounts in their efforts to offer a well-chosen selection of attractive products and to maintain appropriate inventory levels.

 Relatively few customers account for a substantial portion of the Company's revenues.
-In the first quarter of 2016, three retailers accounted for 73% of our total net sales, with our largest retailer accounting for 31% of our net sales.
-At March 31, 2016, three retailers accounted for 79% of our accounts receivable, with our largest retailer representing 50% of our accounts receivable.
-In the first quarter of 2015, three retailers accounted for 70% of the Company's total net sales, with our largest retailer accounting for 40% of our net sales.
-At March 31, 2015, three retailers accounted for 87% of our accounts receivable, with our largest retailer representing 62% of our accounts receivable.
+In the second quarter of 2016, three retailers accounted for 79% of our total net sales, with our largest retailer accounting for 28% of our net sales.
+In the first six months of 2016, three retailers accounted for 77% of our total net sales, with our largest retailer accounting for 29% of our net sales.
+At June 30, 2016, three retailers accounted for 86% of our accounts receivable, with our largest retailer representing 43% of our accounts receivable.
+In the second quarter of 2015, three retailers accounted for 76% of our total net sales, with our largest retailer sales, with our largest retailer accounting for 45% of our net sales.
+In the first six months of 2015, three customers accounted for 75% of our total net sales, with our largest customer accounting for 45% of our net sales.
+At June 30, 2015, three customers accounted for 88% of our accounts receivable, with our largest customer representing 58% of our accounts receivable.